 Roles and Responsibilities

-Overall responsibility for ensuring that the school meets the statutory requirements of any data protection legislation lies with the Board of Governors or Trustees.
+Overall responsibility for ensuring that the school meets the statutory requirements of any data protection legislation lies with the Board of Governors.
 The following roles have day to day responsibility for compliance and provide the necessary assurance to the Board.

 Data Protection Officer (DPO)